Resilience at risk

 - –

-—-. combined with other crises showed how vulnerable socio-economic progress is in the face of shocks -—
+—-. and other crises showed the fragility of socio-economic progress in the face of shocks -—

 – ‒